suffolklibraries/lgc/content/collections/events/your-walking-companion.md

     content:
       -
         type: text
-        text: 'The ''Walking Companion'' will guide you through Brandon Country Park, just outside Brandon.
-You will need to pay for parking if you need it. '
+        text: "The 'Walking Companion' will guide you through Brandon Country Park, just outside Brandon.
+You will need to pay for parking if you need it. "
   -
     type: heading
     attrs: